Mary Agnes Krell

 - Some Assembly, a collaborative project with Palmarin Merges, was selected as one of the “top 5 gallery openings” when it premiered in Portland, OR in 2018.

-- Digital Ghost Hunt (an AR project for which I am the Principal Investigator) has been twice funded by the Arts & Humanities Research Council (AHRC) as part of their New Immersive Experiences scheme.
+- Digital Ghost Hunt (an AR project for which I am the Principal Investigator) was twice funded by the Arts & Humanities Research Council (AHRC) as part of their New Immersive Experiences scheme.
 In 2019 it was also featured at SXSW as part of a joint cultural mission by the British Council and the AHRC.

 - My project Traces of Lee Miller: Echoes from St Malo, an interactive project exploring Miller’s time as a war photographer during WWII, was shown at the V&A in London and internationally alongside retrospectives of her work.